 A Tasquinha

-A truly authentic eatery, A Tasquinha offers the real sense of Portuguese culture.
+An authentic eatery, A Tasquinha offers the real sense of Portuguese culture.
 Everything from the ambiance, to the staff, to the food, it’s all there.
 We love it and we never miss an opportunity to dine at A Tasquinha.
-The first time we went, we had no idea what to order and our server didn’t speak a word of English, and of course we didn’t (don’t) speak Portuguese.
+The first time we went, we had no idea what to order and our server didn’t speak a word of English, and of course we didn’t speak Portuguese.
 The couple next to us were enjoying a dish of chicken and vegetables, with French fries and rice.
 We pointed to their dishes and said, “Por favor.”
 That did it, we were hooked.
 Truthfully, we’ve had a dish or two that didn’t quite suit our palates, but more times than not we’ve licked the plates clean.

 Migalhas